alisaifee/flask-limiter/README.rst

 ----

-Sponsored by Zuplo - fully-managed API Gateway with rate limiting, authentication, and more.
+Sponsored by `Zuplo <https://zuplo.link/3NuX0co>`_ a fully-managed API Gateway for developers.
-Add rate limiting to your API in minutes, try it at `zuplo.com <https://zuplo.link/3NuX0co>`_
+Add `dynamic rate-limiting <https://zuplo.link/flask-dynamic-rate-limit>`_ authentication and more to any API in minutes.
+Learn more at `zuplo.com <https://zuplo.link/3NuX0co>`_

 ----